 I quickly realized I needed a way to compile the information I was learning.
 With each call, I learned something new I should be asking.
 THAT is where the Apartment Rental Information cheat sheet started!

-The Apartment Hunting Cheat Sheet will help you gather everything you need to know in one place!
+The Apartment Hunting Printable will help you gather everything you need to know in one place!

 Write the apartment name or address.
 Whatever it takes to remind yourself which apartment complex it is.

 Sure you can look it up but, why?
 Jot it down here in case you need to call for clarification.